eForms Logo

 Tennessee Eviction Notice Forms (5)

 A Tennessee eviction notice is given by a landlord to a tenant to provide notice of a lease violation.
-The landlord must describe the offense and enter the time period for which the tenant must comply with the demands.
-If the tenant resolves the matter, the lease will continue as if the issue never occurred.
-Otherwise, the landlord can file an eviction lawsuit (Forcible Entry and Detainer) at the General Sessions Court.
+The landlord must describe the offense and include the time period within which the tenant must remedy the violation.
+If the tenant fails to resolve the matter, the landlord can file an eviction lawsuit (Forcible Entry and Detainer) at the General Sessions Court.

 By Type (5)